-Our experts Jen and Sim Benson seek out the best ultralight outdoor kit for fast-and-light day and multi-day hikes.
+Jen and Sim Benson review the best ultralight kit options.

 1 Vaude Zebru UL 3L waterproof jacket